cliffren/scSurvival/README.md

 ### Hardware requirements
 `scSurvival` package is based on the deep learning framework Pytorch.
 Therefore, it is best to use scSurvival on a standard computer with a GPU that has enough VRAM.

-The following runtimes are generated using a computer with 64GB RAM, 24 cores @ up to 5.6 GHz CPU, RTX4090 Laptop GPU (16GB VRAM).
+The following runs are generated using a computer with 64GB RAM, 24 cores @ up to 5.6 GHz CPU, RTX4090 Laptop GPU (16GB VRAM).

 ### Software requirements
 #### OS Requirements